paytrail/api-documentation/docs/README.md

 `HTTP POST /payments/token/{mit|cit}/{authorization-hold|charge}` creates either an authorization hold or direct charge for MIT and CIT payments.

 If creating an authorization hold, the payment needs to be committed later with a request to the [Commit API](#commit-authorization-hold).
+The authorization is valid for a maximum of 7 days.

 <b>Note!</b> The transaction id needs to be sent on checkout-transaction-id header as well.